In This Article

 Is capitalization the same as the love languages?

-No. The love languages framework is a popular self-help model, not an empirical research finding.
-Capitalization is a specific operationally-defined behavior that has been studied for 40 years.
+No, and I think it is worth keeping the two separate.
+The love languages framework is a popular self-help model, not an empirical research finding.
+Capitalization is a specific, operationally-defined behavior that researchers have studied for 40 years, so you can lean on it with more confidence.

 What if my partner doesn't share positive news?

-The research suggests this can be its own pattern (and one worth noticing).
+In my experience this is its own pattern, and one worth noticing gently.
 Some partners who under-share positive news have learned, over time, that their shares are met with passive responses.
-The intervention is on both sides — the sharer learning to share more, the receiver learning to engage more.
+The fix works on both sides: the sharer learning to share more, and you, the receiver, learning to engage more.

 Can I get better at active-constructive responses?

-Yes, and the research supports this.
-Couples who become aware of the four-response taxonomy and consciously practice the active-constructive response improve relationship satisfaction within months in most studies.
+Yes, and I find this genuinely encouraging.
+When you learn the four-response taxonomy and consciously practice the active-constructive response, your relationship satisfaction tends to improve within months in most studies.

 What about negative-event sharing?
 Is that less important?

-It is well-studied separately.
-The shorter answer: negative-event handling matters, but capitalization explains more variance in long-term relationship satisfaction than once thought.
+It is well-studied separately, so I do not want you to ignore it.
+The short answer: how you handle bad news still matters, but capitalization explains more variance in long-term relationship satisfaction than the field once thought.